Haseeb Hassan: Early life and career

 Hassan was born on 8 January 1977 in Karachi, Pakistan.

 He is known for multiple award-winning projects including Dayar-e-Dil, Nanhi, Mann Mayal, Bol Meri Machli, and Parwaaz Hai Junoon.
-After working in the movie industry, he produced the web series Dhoop Ki Deewar, which As of 2023 is now being aired on Zee5.
-The series is written by Umera Ahmad.
+After working in the movie industry, he produced the web series Dhoop Ki Deewar.
+As of 2023, the web series is being aired on Zee5; it is written by Umera Ahmad.